Micro & Nano Technology ENG5055

 Main Assessment In: April/May

-To introduce students to the technology of micro- and nano-fabrication.
+■ To introduce students to the historical development and present importance of micro- and nano-fabrication technologies.

 Intended Learning Outcomes of Course